-If you’re like the majority of people living in the US, you probably own a four-legged friend.
-According to the Insurance Information Institute, 68% of US households have a pet and are familiar with the sound of a thumping tail against the furniture or that gentle purring first thing in the morning.
+If you’re like many Canadians, you probably own a four-legged ball of fur.
+According to the Canadian Annual Health Institute, 41% of households own at least one dog and 38% of households have at least one cat, and are all too familiar with the sound of a thumping tail against the furniture, or that gentle purring early in the morning.
 Your pet’s presence is truly woven into the fabric of your everyday life.

-That’s why when your pet goes missing, falls ill or needs an emergency operation, it can shake you up and leave you feeling anxious about the future.
+That’s why when your pet goes missing, falls ill, or needs emergency surgery, it can shake your foundation and leave you feeling anxious about the future.

-Crowdfunding for pet expenses can ease financial burdens and enable you to get your two- or four-legged friend the help they need, when they need it.
-Whether you own a cat, dog, guinea pig or tortoise – or any type of animal in between – this pet fundraising guide offers fundraising tips for animals that will double the donations for your pet fundraiser.
+Crowdfunding for pet expenses can ease financial burdens and allow you to get your pal the help they need, right when they need it.
+Whether you own a cat, dog, guinea pig, bullfrog—or any animal in between—this pet fundraising guide offers fundraising tips for animals that will double the donations for your pet fundraiser.

 Four ways pet fundraising can make a difference

-Maybe your dog was injured while out on a walk and now you need help with vet bills.
-Or perhaps you just need some cash to get your parrot sanctuary off the ground.
-Take a look at four ways that raising money on GoFundMe can help you and your pet.
+Maybe your pup was injured on a hike and now you need help with vet bills.
+Or perhaps you just need some cash to get your chicken sanctuary off the ground.
+Take a look at four ways that crowdfunding can help you and your pet.

 1. Fundraise for pet emergencies and accidents

-Americans spent over $69 billion on their pets in 2017, according to the American Pet Products Association.
-This is not all that surprising given that emergency vet treatment can run into the thousands of dollars.
-In an ideal world, we’d have some money set aside for our animal and bird friends, but we’re often caught financially unawares in emergency situations.
+Canadians spend over $8 billion on their pets in 2017, according to Statistics Canada.
+This is no surprise when considering that emergency vet services can run into the thousands.
+It would be ideal to have money earmarked for our four-legged friends, but we’re often caught financially unprepared in emergency situations.

-Sir Thomas Trueheart, a brave feline, is just one cat who was faced with an emergency situation and was in desperate need of help.
-Sir Thomas was found wandering around blind with severe injuries after a cruel human threw acid in the fluffy cat’s face.
+Sir Thomas Trueheart, a brave feline, is just one kitty who experienced an emergency and needed some serious help.
+Sir Thomas was found wandering around blind with severe injuries after a cruel human doused the fluffy cat’s face in acid.

-A good samaritan took him to the vet’s where he stayed for over a month, receiving expensive pain relief, operations and skin grafts.
-To help offset the huge vet bills, his rescuer created a pet fundraiser on GoFundMe and raised over $13,000.
-In the end, Sir Thomas lost an eye and will have lifelong medical problems, but he made an incredible recovery from the traumatic event and now lives peacefully with people who love him.
+A good Samaritan took him to the vet where he stayed for over a month, receiving pricey pain meds, surgeries, and skin grafts.
+To help offset the enormous vet bills, his rescuer created a pet fundraiser on GoFundMe and raised over $13,000.
+In the end, Sir Thomas lost an eye and will have lifelong medical issues, but he made an incredible recovery from the traumatic event and now lives peacefully with people who love him.

 2. Fundraise for pet travel expenses

-Airfare isn’t only expensive for humans – airlines still charge a small fortune if your pet has to be checked in as cargo.
-Perhaps you’re moving and need to get your dog from your old home to your new one or perhaps you need to buy a plane ticket for yourself so that you can reach your newly adopted pet.
+Airfare isn’t only expensive for humans; airlines still charge a pretty penny if your pet has to be checked as cargo.
+Maybe you’re moving and need to get your dog from point A to point B, or maybe you need to buy a plane ticket for yourself so you can reach your newly adopted buddy.
 Starting an online fundraiser can help you offset these travel expenses.

 That’s exactly what Ilona Thomas did when she needed to be reunited with her beloved cat Mellow.
 In 2011, Mellow escaped from home and was never seen again.
-An amazing six years later, Ilona received a phone call: someone had found Mellow!
-Ilona had moved to another state by that point, so she created her fundraiser, Bring Mellow Home, to buy a plane ticket for the kind soul who had found Mellow.
+A whopping six years later, Ilona received a phone call: someone had found Mellow.
+Ilona had moved out of state by that point, so she created her fundraiser, Bring Mellow Home, to buy a plane ticket for the kind soul who had found Mellow.

 3. Fundraise for euthanasia and cremation costs

-It’s certainly not something you want to think about, but you may be at that point where putting an end to your best friend’s suffering is the right thing to do.
-Sadly, having your pet put to sleep at home can cost anything from $325 to $375, according to an article by The Mercury News and having your pet cremated can cost anything from $85 to $400.
+It’s certainly not something you want to think about, but you may be at the point where ending your best friend’s suffering is the right thing to do.
+Sadly, in-home animal euthanasia can cost anywhere from $325 to $375, according to an article by The Mercury News, and cremation can run anywhere from $85 to $400.

-Starting a fundraiser to cover these costs helps you to have your pet put to sleep as soon as it’s needed.
+Starting a fundraiser for these costs allows you to send your pet off in dignity as soon as it’s needed.
 That’s what Ashley felt she had to do when her dog Gypsy was diagnosed with cancer and became very ill.
-Her GoFundMe fundraiser enabled her to pay to have her put to sleep so that Gypsy could feel comfortable and safe in her last moments.
+Her fundraiser allowed her to pay for in-home euthanasia so Gypsy could feel comfortable and safe in her last moments.

-4. Start a pet fundraiser to support your favourite animal organisations
+4. Start a pet fundraiser to support your favourite animal organizations

-If you’re a member of a big charity helping animals far and wide, you already know how much money it takes to run an organisation.
-Or maybe you just need funding to get your own organisation off the ground.
-Pet fundraising helps you raise the money you need to get your 501(c)(3) Certified Charity status and pay for any start-up costs incurred while launching your charity.
+If you’re part of a nonprofit doing good for animals far and wide, you can attest to the amount of money it takes to run an organization.
+Or perhaps you just need funding to get your organization off the ground.
+Pet fundraising helps you raise the money you need to get your 501(c)(3) Certified Charity status and pay for any startup costs that arise while launching your charity.

-Jason Parker relied on GoFundMe to help him start his very own charity called Gunnar’s Wheels.
-The organisation is named after Gunnar, his black labrador who was hit by a truck and left paraplegic.
-Gunnar’s Wheels provides injured or disabled dogs with wheelchairs that their owners can’t afford to buy.
-When Jason discovered that the wheelchairs cost between $125 and $700, he knew that he needed some extra money to make his dream come true.
-Thankfully, he was able to raise over $136,000 through GoFundMe to help other dogs get around and live their lives to the full.
+Jason Parker relied on GoFundMe to help him start his very own nonprofit called Gunnar’s Wheels.
+The organization’s name pays tribute to Gunnar, his black labrador that was hit by a truck and left paraplegic.
+Gunnar’s Wheels provides injured or disabled pups with wheelchair carts that their owners can’t afford.
+When Jason discovered that the carts cost between $125 and $700, he knew some extra money was needed to make his dream a reality.
+Thankfully, he was able to raise over $136,000 through GoFundMe to help other doggos get around and live their best lives.

-For more inspiration, read Fundraising Ideas for Animal Charities.
+For more inspiration, read Fundraising Ideas for Animal Charity.

-Five powerful tips to help your pet fundraiser get to more donors
+Five powerful tips to help your pet fundraiser reach more donors

-When starting a fundraiser from scratch, it can be tricky to know exactly what information to include and how to promote your cause to the wider public.
-Don’t worry! – we’ve got five tips to get you off to a purrrrrfect start!
+When starting a fundraiser from scratch, it can be tough to know exactly what information to include and how to get your cause out there to the masses.
+Not to worry—we’ve got five tips to get you off to a purrrrrfect start.

 1. Tell your pet’s story

-Who doesn’t love reading a gripping tale?
-And when the protagonist is an adorable pet in need, animal lovers simply won’t be able to resist.
+Who doesn’t love being immersed in a riveting tale?
+And when the protagonist is an adorable pet in need, animal lovers won’t be able to resist.

-To attract potential supporters, you need to write a fundraiser story that explains what your pet truly means to you and why you need help.
-You’ll need to include multiple photos of your pet, since nothing brings in new donors like adorable animal pictures.
+To engage your potential supporters, you’ll want to write a fundraiser story that truly explains what your pet means to you and why you need help.
+You’ll want to include multiple photos of your pet since everyone knows that nothing brings in new donors like adorable animal pics.

 For more specific tips, take a look at our blog post Writing Your Fundraiser Story: A Comprehensive Guide.
-Or read the story of Penny Chicken, a Silkie chicken with a fabulous hairdo, for a wonderful example of what a compelling story looks like.
+Or read the story of Mango, the piglet who was rescued after falling out of a moving transport truck, for a wonderful example of what a compelling story looks like.

 2. Step up your social media game

-When your fundraiser starts to draw attention on social media, new donations usually follow.
-Sharing your fundraiser link on Facebook is just one of a variety of ways to get your fundraiser out to the public.
-Here are a few more ideas to help you on your way.
+When your fundraiser starts to gain traction on social media, new donations usually follow.
+You may think that sharing your fundraiser link on Facebook is the only way to get your fundraiser in the public eye, but we’ve got a few more ideas to help.
 Caitlin Stewart’s GoFundMe for her animal rescue farm is a great example of how a strong social media presence can lead to fundraising success.

 Create a unique hashtag

-A short, punchy fundraiser hashtag will help draw attention to your cause and encourage your network to share your fundraiser link.
-Use your hashtag in your Instagram, Twitter and Facebook posts to make them more shareable.
-Do you need some help brainstorming?
-Read our blog post How to Create a Fundraiser Hashtag that Inspires Donations.
+A short, punchy fundraiser hashtag will help drive attention to your cause and encourage your network to share your fundraiser link.
+Use your hashtag in your Instagram, Twitter, and Facebook posts to make them more shareable.
+Need some help brainstorming?
+Read our blog post How to Create a Fundraiser Hashtag That Inspires Donations.

-Twitter is a place where animal lovers unite.
-Accounts like We Rate Dogs have rallied in their support for GoFundMe dog fundraisers in the past.
-Upload a cute photo of your pet in a tweet and include a few popular pet hashtags.
-You never know who’ll sit up and take notice.
+Twitter, if nothing else, is a place where animal lovers unite.
+Accounts like We Rate Dogs have rallied support for GoFundMe dog fundraisers in the past.
+Upload a cute photo of your pet in a Tweet, and include a few popular pet hashtags.
+You never know who will take notice.

-Do you need more ideas?
-Take a look at our blog post How to Fundraise on Twitter to get more Donations.
+Need more ideas?
+Take a look at our blog post How to Fundraise on Twitter to Get More Donations.

 Use Facebook Messenger

-While it’s important to post your fundraiser link on your Facebook timeline – why not use Facebook Messenger too?
-You can send individualised messages to your close friends and relatives via Facebook Messenger and make a more personal connection.
+It’s important to post your fundraiser link on your Facebook Timeline, but why not also use Facebook Messenger?
+You can send individualized messages to your close friends and family members via Facebook Messenger and make a more personal connection.
 Our blog post Your Guide to Facebook Fundraising offers plenty of other tips.

 Try out Instagram

-Instagram was practically invented for sharing cute animal photos!
-Screenshot a photo of your fundraiser page or your pet’s best headshot and then share it on Instagram with a short message explaining your cause.
-Don’t forget to include the link to your fundraiser in your Instagram bio so you can tell people “Click the GoFundMe link in my bio to donate!”
+Instagram was practically invented for sharing cute animal photos.
+Screenshot a photo of your fundraiser page or your pet’s best headshot, and then share this on Instagram with a short message explaining your cause.
+Don’t forget to include the link to your fundraiser in your Instagram bio so you can tell people, “Click the GoFundMe link in my bio to donate!”

-Knowing how to raise money fast for your pet’s surgery can be very daunting.
-If you have some hefty vet bills to pay, you may want to share pictures of them on your fundraiser page.
-This will show people that your fundraiser is legitimate cause while giving your supporters a clearer understanding of your precise needs.
-If you do decide to post a photo of any bills, make sure that you cover up any sensitive information, such as your address or payment details.
+Knowing how to quickly raise money for your pet’s surgery can be daunting.
+If you have some seriously large vet bills to pay, you may want to share pictures of those on your fundraiser page.
+Not only will this help your fundraiser gain legitimacy, but it will also give your supporters a clearer understanding of your exact needs.
+If you post a photo of any bills, be sure to cover up any sensitive information, such as your address or payment information.

-Troy Bowman’s fundraiser for his beautiful white husky called Blue is just one example of how to be upfront when fundraising.
+Troy Bowman’s fundraiser for his beautiful white husky pup named Blue is just one example of how to be transparent when fundraising.

 4. Rely on your offline community